Induction

 Read this quote from the EPALE interview: Otto Scharmer - To change a system you have to have the courage to step into the unknown | EPALE (europa.eu): Open mind is the capacity to suspend all habits of judgment.
 It is really about seeing with fresh eyes.
 Holding back the habitual way of judging things in order to open yourself up to allow new data to come in.
 It is optional to read the interview in full.
 In induction, we will look with a light touch at suspension of habits of judgement.

-If it is your preference to take notes on the slide pack, and to see the full agenda in advance, you can download the slides which will be available from 21 August 2025 in the Resources section below
+If it is your preference to take notes on the slide pack, and to see the full agenda in advance, you can download the slides which are available in the Resources section at the bottom of this page.

 As noted in the Introduction, the adaptive learning set is, for many participants, the most valuable part of the programme.
 In your induction, you will be introduced to what your adaptive learning set will involve and you will agree what is important to you about how you work together with your set members.
 Reflect on this in advance and come prepared to discuss.